No one likes to clean the oven, but it can be done easily with this natural cleaning combination and just a bit of time.

 We had to open all of the windows (in the brutal Texas summer heat) and turn on the fans for a while to air out the house without setting off the smoke alarms.

-Needless to say, the oven really needed to be cleaned out.
+Needless to say, I really needed to clean the oven.
 When I looked in there, the bottom wasn’t too bad, but the amount of smoke said otherwise.

 I started researching some natural cleaners for the oven while it was cooling off that evening (and while Justin was at his parent’s house using their oven to cook dinner!) and found a lot of people suggesting different ways to use baking soda and vinegar.

 Baking soda is actually a type of salt and it is a neutral compound with a high PH level, meaning it is basic (not acidic).
 Because of this, the basic properties of baking soda will absorb acids which is why it works so well to absorb odors rather than just mask them.

 Opposite of baking soda, vinegar is very acidic.
 Because of its high acidity, vinegar can break up sticky messes.
 Vinegar is also good for getting rids of stains.

 A very common cleaning combination is to use baking soda and vinegar together.

 Do you remember doing a volcano in school with baking soda and vinegar?
 That reaction, but on a smaller scale, is why it is so good for cleaning.

 Ok, now that we have the “why” out of the way, let’s get to the “how” part of this post.
 When the bottom of the oven is a mess, there are a few options: